 To avoid looking 10 years older when using video, lift your phone up so that the camera is looking down towards you rather than up at the folds in your neck!

-Put your laptop on a box or a stack of books when on Skype.
+Put your laptop on a box or a stack of books when on Skype/Zoom.
 This makes all the difference in getting the focus on your beautiful eyes!

 My advice is to get your colours done or redone.
 I had mine done in my 30s in sunny New Zealand.
 I was classed as a spring, suiting all the warm bright colours.
 Whether the specialist was wrong, and I got away with those colours for years with a tan, or whether my colouring changed I don’t know.